PandoraMedia/scooch/docs/getting_started/new_codebase.rst

 Getting Started with a New Codebase
 ```````````````````````````````````````

-If you are starting a new project, scooch is an easy way to keep your code structured and configurable as you develop.
+If you are starting a new project, Scooch is an easy way to keep your code structured and configurable as you develop.
 This example provides a walkthrough in starting a new Scooch configurable codebase for creating mini-batches to be used in a gradient descent algorithm.
 It highlights many of the features and benefits of using Scooch.

 A completed version of this example is available in the `examples <https://github.com/PandoraMedia/scooch/tree/main/examples/batcher_example>`_ provided on github.